 - Also in 3, there's a portion where you have to take a sniper rifle and guard Passos as he runs from paramilitary thugs.
 Somehow, Passos forgets that he's a perfectly capable gunman and doesn't bother picking up any of the guns the dead goons drop.

-- At the very end of Dead Space 3 Isaac and Carver meet the crazy fanatic leader of Scientology who is holding Ellie hostage, threatening to kill her.
+- At the very end of Dead Space 3 Isaac and Carver meet the leader of Unitology who is holding Ellie hostage, threatening to kill her.
 To dissuade him, Carver gives him the MacGuffin, allowing the maniac to free the Eldritch Abomination, potentially dooming the entire humankind.
 Now, what about using the damn stasis?
 You know, that power that allows them to almost freeze the target for an easy kill?.

 - In Knights of the Old Republic, this is an actual plot point.
-Due to being mind-wiped by the Jedi Council, the protagonist cannot recall their time as Darth Revan, meaning they aren't aware of how they are able to understand so many languages, are so good with technology, and have to slowly rediscover their force abilities throughout the game.
+Due to being mind-wiped by the Jedi Council, the protagonist aren't aware of how they are able to understand so many languages, are so good with technology, and have to slowly rediscover their force abilities throughout the game.